What’s a construction daily report?

 A construction daily report or daily log is a document that includes all of the details and events of a single day working on a construction project.
 Site managers or contractors fill out and file these reports to keep an up-to-date record of the relevant project information.
 The reports typically include things like a list of crew members, material and equipment usage, incidents, job progress, and more.

 The purpose of construction daily reports and logs is to provide a detailed description of an ongoing construction project.
 The daily report includes anything that the stakeholders, investors, project owners, and contractors need to know about that project.

 These reports are useful for keeping everyone on the same page.
-They help to make sure that everyone is aware of any potential delays and they are getting updates on the progress that is being made toward project completion.
+They help to make sure that everyone is aware of any potential delays and that they are getting updates on the progress that is being made toward project completion.

 Given how essential these documents are to the project’s success, it’s important that your construction daily reports and logs are accurate and thorough.
-That’s why we’ve created the complete guide to writing construction daily reports.
+That’s why we’ve created a complete guide to writing construction daily reports.
 Continue reading this article for everything you need to know about creating and filing your documents.

 Here are four basic steps to follow when writing your construction daily reports:

 The very first step in creating a construction daily report is drafting the cover page.
 A cover page provides basic information about the project, including the project name, the date, the location of the job site, and your name.
 The report’s cover page lets you and your client know at first glance what’s inside.

-The majority of a construction daily log will include the essential information and even minute details about the project.
+The majority of a construction daily log will include essential information and even minute details about the project.
 Recording these details of your project will be the most involved step in creating your daily report.

 Make sure to complete the report in a timely manner and don’t wait until the end of the workday to try and complete the entire daily report.
 You should add information to your report every hour or so throughout the day, or any time a significant event occurs.